How To Cook Couscous

-Learn how to cook couscous in only 15 minutes!
-This easy couscous recipes calls for a few ingredients and makes a delicious side for protein or stews.
+Learn how to cook couscous at home in only 15 minutes.
+This easy couscous recipe makes a perfect side for stews such as tagine or a base for Mediterranean couscous salad.

 What Is Couscous?

-Couscous is a staple in the Moroccan cuisine that's generally served as a side for hearty stews or added to salads to make them more filling.
+Couscous is a staple in the North African and Moroccan cuisine that’s generally served as a side dish for hearty stews or added to salads to make them more filling.

 When speaking of couscous, a few questions come to mind: what is couscous made of?
 Is it a grain like bulgur and freekeh?
 And of course, how to cook couscous that’s fluffy?
 Well, you’re in the right place.
 I’m going to answer all these questions here, starting with what this Mediterranean kitchen staple is made of.